Skip to content

 ocsf.start_time = ocsf.time

-Using + with a value of type time and duration yields a new time value, just as you’d expect.
+When Zeek records a connection duration, using + with a value of type time and duration yields a new time value, just as you’d expect.
+The OCSF duration attribute itself is an integer millisecond count, so we assign that field only after deriving end_time.

 The context attributes provide auxiliary information.
 Most notably, the metadata attribute holds data-source specific information.
 Even though unmapped belongs to this group, we deal with it at the very end.